nullmaxwell/prettyposter/README.md

     # Variables you can control
     lat = 0.00
     long = 0.00
+    """
+    Alternatively you may set `location` to an address, city, or state as a string.
+    """
     poster_height = 15
     poster_width = 15
     poster_radius = 1900